rickyxume/fed_graph/README.md

 All clients are trained based on the GIN model by isolated training (no federated learning methods are used)

-GIN refer from Graph Isomorphism Network model from the "How Powerful are Graph
+References:
-    Neural Networks?" paper, in ICLR'19
+> GIN refer from Graph Isomorphism Network model from the "How Powerful are Graph Neural Networks?" paper, in ICLR'19